Who is the asylee family living at Columbine?

 How can I help or get more information?

 The Community Coalition in Support of Asylees is coordinating activities and decisions to support the family, including collecting donations of furniture, home and personal supplies, and providing other forms of assistance.
 Liza Tregillus is serving as the lead person for communication and organizing and you can contact her firstname.lastname@example.org for more information .
-Watch for a GoFundMe site that is being set up for donations that will provide some financial support to the family.
+There is a GoFundMe site for donations that will provide some financial support to the family.
 The goal is to help the family on their path of self-sufficiency and new life of safety and opportunity in our country.

 Why are we doing all this?